 Effort is what is most valued and we pride ourselves on our effort in academic work, music, drama, sport, art, CCF, debating and many other areas.
 We enjoy the fun and challenge of inter-House competition and have had considerable success of late.
 In fact 2015/2016 proved an exceptional year and we won the overall Sports Trophy in both the senior and junior age groups, as well as making a very impressive contribution to leadership of the CCF, to music, debating and art.
 We were pleased to celebrate excellence in many areas with one recent leaver representing GB in rowing at the Rio Olympics and a current pupil with a contract from Hampshire CC as one of the fastest bowlers in the country at U18.
 A recent Head of House plays cricket for MCC Schools and is recorded in the cricketers’ almanac, Wisden, as the country’s top run scorer at U18 with a highlight of a double century.
 Equally celebrated are those pupils who start their own band, do Gold D of E or write for pupil magazines.
 We currently have two Choral Scholars – one of whom performed a solo from Don Giovani in the recent Choral spectacular.
 Many excellent musicians are key members of the various school music ensembles – including half of the modern Jazz group.
 Several boys have been involved in school productions as varied as Hamlet, Fame and West Side Story.

-A word from the Head of House, Ben Hutchinson Kurczij
+A word from the former Head of House, Ben Hutchinson Kurczij

 - What’s your favourite activity as a House?